duyp/android-utils/README.md

 Android-Utils
 ========

-Combination of common Android Utils used in almost adroid projects
+Combination of common Android Utils can be used in almost android projects

 Download
 --------